 So those are the major shortcomings.

-Overall LearnDash wasn't meant to be an all in one solution, but rather just handle your course which it does extremely well.
+Overall LearnDash wasn't meant to be an all in one solution, but rather just handle your course content which it does extremely well.

 You can overcome all of its downsides pretty easily by getting a good theme and then a membership site solution to wrap that over LearnDash.